Meta92/alx-pre_course/0x01-git/README.md

-"I just made another commit"
+"I just changed the commit"